ChrisAkridge/IronArc/Documentation/Specification.md

 Interrupts are generated by the hardware device and can include one or more arguments containing information about the interrupt.
 The interrupt is sent to the host process, which references its table of interrupt handler addresses.
 If there is one registered event handler for the interrupt, the arguments are pushed onto the stack in reverse order, and the handler is called as if a call instruction was used (thus preserving lower stack frames).
 If there are no registered handlers, the interrupt and its arguments are discarded.
 If there are multiple registered handlers, the host process calls them in the order they were registered, pushing the arguments onto the stack before each call.

 An interrupt event handler is a section of executable code in the program that can handle an interrupt and perform tasks related to it.
-Interrupt event handlers can be registered by placing a hardware call to the `int8 System::RegisterInterruptHandler(uint32 hardwareNumber, lpstring interruptName, uint64 handlerAddress)` hardware call.
+Interrupt event handlers can be registered by placing a hardware call to the `int8 hwcall System::RegisterInterruptHandler(uint32 instanceId, lpstring* interruptName, ptr handlerAddress)` hardware call.
 This hardware call accepts a hardware number, the name of the interrupt, the address of the handler, and a value indicating whether the handler is in the system program.
 The return code denotes the index of the handler (multiple handlers will receive sequential indices).
 If the call fails, the system will halt in an error state.

 Up to 256 handlers can be registered on the same interrupt by calling the function multiple times with different addresses.
 Each handler will be given an index, starting at 0 for the first handler, up to 255.
 When the interrupt is raised, each registered handler will be called in the order they were registered, with the arguments being placed on the stack on each call.

 The interrupt handler can handle the interrupt in any way it desires, but it must ensure that all arguments are removed from the stack before it returns.
 This is very important, as the program that was running before the interrupt expected the stack to be in a certain state.

-Interrupt handlers can be unregistered by calling the `void System::UnregisterInterruptHandler(uint32 hardwareNumber, lpstring interruptName, uint8 handlerIndex)` hardware call.
+Interrupt handlers can be unregistered by calling the `void hwcall System::UnregisterInterruptHandler(uint32 hardwareNumber, lpstring* interruptName, uint8 handlerIndex)` hardware call.
 This frees the interrupt handler index, which will then be retaken first if another handler is registered for the interrupt.

 ### Hardware Calls
 A hardware call is a function of a hardware device that can be called by the virtual machine.
 Hardware calls accept zero or more parameters and can optionally return a result.
 Hardware calls can be made from any part of the program.